mblackbourne/Double-Agent/README.md

 ## Attack Vectors

 * Attacking Antivirus & Next Generation Antivirus – Taking full control of any antivirus by injecting code into it while bypassing all of its self-protection mechanism.
 The attack has been verified and works on all the major antiviruses including but not limited to: Avast, AVG, Avira, Bitdefender, Comodo, ESET, F-Secure, Kaspersky, Malwarebytes, McAfee, Norton, Panda, Quick Heal and Trend Micro.
- For more details, checkout our [Taking Full Control Over Your Antivirus](http://cybellum.com/doubleagent-taking-full-control-antivirus/) article.

 * Installing Persistent Malware – Installing malware that can “survive” reboots and are automatically executed once the operating system boots.